 AWALT, TEXAS.
 Awalt, among the earliest settlements in Gregg County, was probably founded in the late 1840s.
 It was located two miles south of Pine Tree Church near the site of the present western edge of Longview.
 The community was named for Solomon Awalt, the first minister of the Pine Tree Cumberland Presbyterian Church.
 A ferry known as Awalt's Ferry operated nearby on the Sabine River during the Civil War era.
 When the Texas and Pacific Railway was built through Gregg County in 1873 it bypassed the town, and most of the residents apparently moved to the new community of Willow Springs, on the railroad.
 Awalt had disappeared by 1900.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "AWALT, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hraud), accessed May 20, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "AWALT, TX," accessed May 28, 2020, http://www.tshaonline.org/handbook/online/articles/hraud.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.